-I developed a plan, “Not on My Watch” for schools, corporations, and churches.
+I developed a plan, “Not on My Watch,” for schools, corporations, and churches.
 I teach emergency response to corporations and first responders.
 I surround myself with like people, happy people, and spend a lot of time enjoying life with my wife Edie.

-God has a plan for all of us and she was a part of his plan.
+God has a plan for all of us, and she was a part of his plan.
 We raise longhorn cattle and chickens.
 We have a non-profit here that helps veterans, Young County Warrior Ranch.
-We have a helicopter hog hunt every year and bring in 20-24 veterans, some active duty, from all over the country and it is medicine for all of us.
-I have a sense of urgency to help my fellow Vets, I now know my purpose.
+We have a helicopter hog hunt every year and bring in 20-24 veterans, some active duty, from all over the country, and it is medicine for all of us.
+I have a sense of urgency to help my fellow Vets; I now know my purpose.

 How has the Regiment evolved since 9/11 in terms of capabilities and missions?

 Unit Capabilities and Missions are CLASSIFIED.
 Army SOF has evolved at light speed over the past 18 years, 18 years…wow!
 Every unit in DOD is faster, lighter, more technologically advanced than 5, 10, 15 years ago.
 The evolution happened right in front of our eyes; we get paid to think outside the box so to speak.
 If we think of a better mousetrap, we tell someone and get it done.
-Aircraft have advanced, vehicles have advanced, weapons have advanced, it still comes down to the Operator on the ground or in the air that has to pull the trigger or land on the X. We used a grease pencil mark on the canopy as our site and still do today, as far as I know, we can put a rocket in a window.
+Aircraft have advanced, vehicles have advanced, weapons have advanced, but it still comes down to the Operator on the ground or in the air who has to pull the trigger or land on the X. We used a grease pencil mark on the canopy as our site and still do today, as far as I know, we can put a rocket in a window.
 We tested everything back in the day, there is nothing faster than the human brain, I still have my grease pencil.

 By Almighty God and with honor,